AdeleYidanZhang/-Logfile1720-W/README.md

 1. uploaded some live code to my logfile

 **2/20-----------------------**
+1. Read through everything in quiz 2
-1. Struggling with my quiz 1
+2. Struggling with my quiz 2